edufonseca/icassp19/README.md

 ## Contact

-You are welcome to contact me privately should you have any question/suggestion or especially if you have any problems running the code at eduardo.fonseca@upf.edu.
+You are welcome to contact me privately should you have any question/suggestion or if you have any problems running the code at eduardo.fonseca@upf.edu.
 You can also create an issue.